 "This is a game changer for high-risk patients.
 Even though these patients were optimally treated with the latest therapies, they were still at high risk for an additional cardiac event.
 It's remarkable to see such a large impact in reducing cardiac events given that this patient population was only on Repatha for about two years," stated Sean E. Harper, M.D., EVP of R&D at Amgen.

-The research has also shown a 15 percent decrease in cases of hospitalization due to unbalanced angina, heart attacks, revascularization, cardiovascular death and strokes.
+The research also showed a 15 percent decrease in cases of hospitalization due to unbalanced angina, heart attacks, revascularization, cardiovascular death and strokes.

 Insurance companies reluctant to pay for the drug may now have to reassess the situation after the results of the current study have been published.

-Amgen, though, claims that Repatha is worth the price and its value has been proven conclusively with the study.
+Amgen claims that Repatha is worth the price, and its value has been proven conclusively with the study.